The PDF, TXT, and SLA formats each offer many options and so they're

 Scribus Layout

-Scribus is the backend software used by this site to generate
+Scribus is the backend software used to generate PDFs, and it's

-PDFs, and it's also available to install on your computer as
+available to install on your computer as a stand-alone

-a stand-alone app.
-If you're up for the challenge of desktop
+app.
+If you're up for the challenge of desktop publishing and

-publishing and you want to customize a Bible beyond what can be
+you want to customize a Bible beyond what can be generated

-generated on BibleStudy.tools, install Scribus on your computer,
+on BibleStudy.tools, install Scribus on your computer, then

-then download an SLA file from this site and open it in Scribus.
+download an SLA file from this site and open it into Scribus.

 Scribus is not associated with BibleStudy.tools.
 Download